TAX PAYER CLINIC

 Low-Income Taxpayer Clinic (LITC) is a free service sponsored by the Taxpayer Advocate Service.
 The purpose of this clinic is two fold.
 We educate and serve members of the community about their tax rights and responsibilities as well as advocate for low-income taxpayers before the Internal Revenue Service (IRS) in audits, appeals, collection issues, and tax revenue cases that are in controversy or un-filed tax returns.

 The LITC staff has over a decade of tax preparation experienced and are represented by an enrolled agent authorized to represent clients in front of the IRS.
 We can work with those who do not live close to the clinic.
-We have clinics open twice a month in Washington County and Salt Lake County.
+We have clinics open twice a month in Washington County and full time in Salt Lake and Utah County.
 We can also work with you by phone, fax, email or through the mail.
 This service is ongoing throughout the year and open to the entire community.

 Provo Office Hours: Monday - Friday 9am-5pm by appointment or walk-in, Saturdays by appointment only.